FelipeCalliari/AdaptiveLASSO.jl/README.md

 # AdaptiveLASSO

-AdaptiveLASSO.jl is a Julia package for [...].
+AdaptiveLASSO.jl is a Julia package able to distinguish meaningful level shifts from typical signal fluctuations which, in a fiber monitoring context, is associated with the problem of identifying small losses within a noisy optical time-domain reflectometer (OTDR) profile.
+This is the Julia version of the original supplemental material for the paper ["Adaptive Filter for Automatic Identification of Mulitple Fiber Faults in a Noisy OTDR Profile"][linkartigo].

 <!---
 This package is a port of a Matlab code from ["adaLASSO Matlab Code"][linkcodematlab].

-It is originally a supplemental material for our paper ["TITULO PAPER"][linkpaper].
 --->

 ## Installing